tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 The job handler will raise the following events.
 They both contain a single entity value with id `frts.vanillajob.event.value.entity`.
 The ids can also be found in the static class `JobIds`.

+- **Canceled:** Send if a job has been canceled and will be executed later.
+Use event id `frts.vanillajob.event.job.canceled`.
 - **Finished:** Send if a job has been finished.
 Use event id `frts.vanillajob.event.job.finished`.
 - **Stopped:** Send if a job has been stopped.
 Use event id `frts.vanillajob.event.job.stopped`.